Software-Improvement-Group/sigridci/docs/analysis-scope-configuration.md

 In this example, regular expressions are used to define what files and directories belong to each component.
 The syntax is identical to the patterns used in the `exclude` section.

+## Open Source Health

+**Note: This requires a [Sigrid license for Open Source Health](https://www.softwareimprovementgroup.com/capabilities/sigrid-open-source-health/).
+Without this license, you will not be able to see security results in Sigrid.**

+Open Source Health allows you to scan all open sources libraries used by your system, and identify risks such as security vulnerabilities or heavily outdated libraries.

+    dependencychecker:
+      enabled: true
+      blacklist:
+        - ".*mycompanyname.*"
+      transitive: true
+      exclude:
+        - ".*/scripts/.*"

+Adding the `dependencychecker` section and enabling it using `enabled: true` will enable Open Source Health scanning.

+- The *required* `blacklist` option refers a list of naming patterns for internal libraries that should not be scanned.
+- The `transitive` option controls whether Sigrid should only scan your dependencies, or also the dependencies or your dependencies.
+For completeness, especially when considering security, it is recommended to set this option to `true`.
+- The `exclude` section is optional, and allows you to ignore certain files and directories for Open Source Health scanning.

+## Security

+**Note: This requires a [Sigrid license for Software Security](https://www.softwareimprovementgroup.com/solutions/sigrid-software-security/).
+Without this license, you will not be able to see security results in Sigrid.**

+Sigrid uses a combination of its own security checks and security checks performed by third party tools.
+It then combines the results, benchmarks them, and reports on the overall results.

+    thirdpartyfindings:
+      enabled: true
+      exclude:
+        - ".*/scripts/.*[.]sh"

+Adding the `thirdpartyfindings` section and enabling it using `enabled: true` will enable security scanning for your system.

+- The `exclude` section is optional.
+Adding file and directory patterns will exclude those files specifically for security scanning.
+In other words, it is possible to ignore certain files, for example development scripts, from security scanning even though they are still being scanned for maintainability.

+## Architecture Quality

+**Note: This requires an Architecture Quality license, which is currently restricted to a limited customer beta.
+Without this license, you will not be able to see security results in Sigrid.**

+    architecture:
+      enabled: true

+Like the other capabilities, adding the `architecture` section and enabling it using `enabled: true` will enable Architecture Quality scanning.

 ## Contact and support

 Feel free to contact [SIG's support department](mailto:support@softwareimprovementgroup.com) for any questions or issues you may have after reading this document, or when using Sigrid or Sigrid CI.
 Users in Europe can also contact us by phone at +31 20 314 0953.